laravel-workflow/laravel-workflow/README.md

 You can find us in the [GitHub discussions](https://github.com/laravel-workflow/laravel-workflow/discussions) and also on our [Discord channel](https://discord.gg/xu5aDDpqVy).

+## Sample App

+There's also a [sample application](https://github.com/laravel-workflow/sample-app) that you can run directly from GitHub in your browser.

 ## Usage

 **1. Create a workflow.**